A note from the founder

 — St. John Paul II, Love and Responsibility (1960)

 What are people for?
 What are power and resources for?
-Secular culture answers: efficiency, optimization, utility.
+Secular culture answers: individualism, efficiency, optimization, utility.
 The Church, Her teachings, and Her sacraments, answer differently.
+Our Lord is obsessed with unity (See Gen. 1:1 - Rev. 22:21).
 We are made for communion.
 For friendship.
 For community.
 For marriage and family.
 And, finally, for union with God.
-After all, the Lord is obsessed with unity.

-Holy Flirtation began as an idea that came to me in prayer, and all these details seemed to come instantaneously, which I could only take as a sign of the Holy Spirit.
-As I continued to think about it, it grew into a small response to a much bigger problem: relationships breaking down, young Catholics isolated, and almost no intentional path toward the sacrament of marriage.
-So we set a table, good food, good drink, and a relaxed, high-touch speed dating atmosphere.
-Prayerful.
-Entertaining.
+Holy Flirtation began as an idea that came to me in prayer, and all the details therein seemed to unfold before me instantaneously, which I could only take as a nudge from the Holy Spirit.
+As I continued to think about it, it grew into a small response to a bigger problem: relationships are breaking down, young Catholics isolated, and almost no intentional path toward the sacrament of marriage.
+So Holy flirtation was born.
+We set a table, good food, good drink, and a relaxed, high-touch speed dating atmosphere.

 — Josh